Medications for Addiction Treatment

 Acamprosate acts by correcting the imbalance of the glutamatergic and GABAergic systems that are affected by chronic alcohol use.6 Acamprosate does have some side effects that are typically mild, the most common being diarrhea (which may persist), but these also can include headaches, insomnia, changes in sex drive, weakness, anxiety, nausea, stomach cramps, and, in very rare cases, suicidal thoughts.5 Overall, however, this drug is considered safe, with no potential for abuse and virtually no risk of overdose.5

-Buprenorphine is generally safe, but it has some common side effects, which can include constipation, vomiting, excessive sweating, insomnia, and blurred vision.4 The drug does have some potential for misuse, but this is more likely in people who do not have an opioid dependency.8 Naloxone is combined with buprenorphine in some formulations, like in the case of Suboxone.
+Buprenorphine is generally safe, but it has some common side effects, which can include constipation, vomiting, excessive sweating, insomnia, and blurred vision.4 The drug does have some potential for misuse, but this is more likely in people who are not dependent on opioids.8 Naloxone is combined with buprenorphine in some formulations, such as Suboxone.
 Naloxone is a drug that blocks opioids from opioid receptors in the body and, when formulated with buprenorphine, reduces the likelihood of injected drug misuse.4

-Disulfiram can be prescribed by doctors in many settings, with strong evidence supporting that supervised administration (by a doctor, pharmacist, or even a family member) to ensure compliance with taking it is a key component of an alcohol use disorder treatment plan.9
+Disulfiram can be prescribed by doctors in many settings.
+Strong evidence supports the notion that supervised administration (by a doctor, pharmacist, or even a family member) to ensure compliance with taking the drug is a key component of an alcohol use disorder treatment plan.9

 Methadone is another FDA-approved medication that can treat opioid use disorder.10 Methadone is a full opioid agonist that can eliminate or reduce withdrawal symptoms, as well as cravings for opioids.10 Methadone is dispensed as a liquid, powder, or disk.10